You are here

 # non-SOP condition

-Alzheimer-type dementia inevitably progresses in all patients.
-There is no treatment available that modifies the course of the condition.
+Alzheimer dementia inevitably progresses in all patients.
+Mild congnitive imapirment does not always progress.
+For both forms, there is no treatment available that modifies the course of the condition.